gauntlet-lang/gauntlet/README.md

+# Status Update: December 30th,2025
+Gauntlet has not been abandoned; is being re-written in order to improve maintainability and introduce feautures that will best serve the Golang community.

 # What's Gauntlet?

 Gauntlet is a programming language designed to address many of Golang’s shortcomings.
 It transpiles exclusively to Go code, fully supports all of its features, and integrates seamlessly with its entire ecosystem — without the need for bindings.